-Are you curious how much weight can your newly bought or custom-made wood table can hold?
-Well, you are not alone.
-I have faced the same problem when first I built my computer table.
-After quite a lot of research on how much weight can hold for each and every wood table type, like computer table, coffee table, dining table, lack table, etc. And here is what I found.
+After quite a lot of research on how much weight can hold for each and every wood table type, like computer table, coffee table, dining table, lack table, etc.

-Maximum Load Capacities of Wood tables
+Maximum Load Capacities of Wood Tables

-Computer table, coffee table, dining table, lack table, and many more other types of tables we use in our household or industries.
 So, the maximum load capacity of a wood table varies according to the type of the table.

-Table | Maximum weight can hold (Average value) |
+Table Type | Maximum Weight Capacity |

 Coffee table | 300 lbs (136 kg) |